Scientific name : Myrmica rubra

 Our ants

-The Myrmica rubra, or red stinging ant, sets you on fire
+The Myrmica rubra, or red ant, sets you on fire

-This common and beautiful red stinging ant comes from the Myrmicinae subfamily.
-The first scientific name for this ant species comes from 1758 (Linnaeus).
+This common and beautiful red fire ant belongs to the Myrmicinae subfamily.
+The first scientific name for this ant species dates back to 1758 (Linnaeus).
 This ant species is so common because it can thrive in almost any type of habitat.
-It only seems to avoid very dry and warm areas, as well as areas with low and relatively limited vegetation.
-In an open habitat with tall plants and herbaceous layers, the species will soon be represented with more than 100 nests per 100 square meters.
-In many cases, the Myrmica rubra does not share its habitat with other ant species.
-Forest edges and more moist grasslands, also in the Netherlands, are most suitable for the red stinging ant.
+It only seems to avoid very dry and warm areas, as well as areas with low and sparse vegetation.
+In an open habitat with tall plants and herbage, the species will easily be represented with well over 100 nests per 100 square meters.
+Myrmica rubra often does not share its habitat with other ant species.
+Forest edges and moister grasslands are most suitable for the red fire ant, including in the Netherlands.

 Nests of the Myrmica rubra

-The red stinging ant can be found almost everywhere in both the Netherlands and Flanders.
-Myrmica rubrais is particularly effective at quickly colonizing new areas, such as gardens and parks.
-In an ordinary Dutch garden you can quickly encounter a large colony.
-In the larger forests, the red sting ant has competition from the Myrmica ruginodis, or: the forest sting ant.
-It often happens that the red sting ant is displaced by the forest sting ant.
-The red stinging ant stings with a sting, just like a wasp or bee.
-This organ has the shape of a saber and is located on one side of the abdomen.
-The sting of the Myrmica rubra is completely hollow.
-This allows poison to flow from the ant into the sting wound of the 'victim'.
-This poison is harmless in humans.
+The red fire ant can be found almost everywhere in both the Netherlands and Flanders.
+Myrmica rubra is particularly effective at quickly colonizing new areas, such as gardens and parks.
+In a typical Dutch garden, you can quickly encounter a large colony.
+In larger forests, the red fire ant faces competition from the Myrmica ruginodis, also known as the common fire ant.
+It's not uncommon for the red fire ant to be displaced by the common fire ant.
+The red fire ant stings with a stinger, much like a wasp or bee.
+This saber-shaped organ is located on one side of the abdomen.
+The stinger of the Myrmica rubra is completely hollow.
+This allows venom from the ant to flow into the sting wound of the victim.
+This venom is harmless to humans.
 However, it will cause itching and some irritation for a short time.
-However, some people are allergic.
-For them, the stitches will remain visible for about ten days.
+Some people, however, are allergic, and in these cases, stings can remain visible for up to ten days.

-The red stinging ant stings with a sting, just like a wasp or bee.
-This organ has the shape of a saber and is located on one side of the abdomen.
-The sting of the Myrmica rubra is completely hollow.
-This allows poison to flow from the ant into the sting wound of the 'victim'.
-This poison is harmless in humans.
+The red ant stings with a stinger, much like a wasp or bee.
+This saber-shaped organ is located on one side of the abdomen.
+The stinger of the Myrmica rubra is completely hollow.
+This allows venom from the ant to flow into the sting wound of the victim.
+In humans, this venom is harmless.
 However, it will cause itching and some irritation for a short time.
-However, some people are allergic.
-For them, the stitches will remain visible for about ten days.
+Some people, however, are allergic, and in these cases, the stings will remain visible for up to ten days.

-Of all ant species, the red stinger ant is the second most common.
-In South Limburg, the red stinger ant is even more common than the road ant.
-The nest of the red stinging ant will often be in the ground, but it can also be above ground.
-Favorite places are under stones, in hollow branches, under the bark of rotten wood or between plant roots.
-In addition to being hard workers, red stinger ants are also true bon vivants and adventurers.
+Of all ant species, the red fire ant is the second most common.
+In South Limburg, the red fire ant is even more common than the garden ant.
+The red fire ant's nest is often located underground, but it can also be above ground.
+Favorite spots are under stones, in hollow branches, under the bark of rotten wood, or between plant roots.
+Besides being hard workers, red fire ants are also true bon vivants and adventurers.

-Stinger ants belong to the category of button ants.
-This means that there are two button-shaped particles between the abdomen and the thorax.
-The color of the ant can vary from typical red to brown-red.
-The first limb of the antenna is long and has a slight bend.
-The red sting ant is distinguished from the forest sting ant, among other things, by the fact that the front bud is almost smooth - and not ribbed.
-The red stinger ant also has shorter spines on the back of the thorax.
-Red stinger ants are known for milking aphids.
-Sometimes they live in symbiosis with the caterpillars of the blueberry.
+Stinging ants belong to the category of knotted ants.
+This means that there are two knot-shaped particles between the abdomen and the thorax.
+The ant's color can range from typical red to brownish-red.
+The first segment of the antenna is long and slightly curved.
+The red stinging ant differs from the common stinging ant in that the front knob is almost smooth—not ribbed.
+The red stinging ant also has shorter spines on the back of its thorax.
+Red stinging ants are known for feeding on aphids.
+They sometimes live in symbiosis with the caterpillars of the common blue butterfly.